“A laid-back, eco-conscious retreat with 8 sea-view rooms, set on the beach beside Sian Ka’an Biosphere Reserve”

 - Swimming in the cool waters of a cenote (limestone sinkhole pools) is an essential Yucatan experience; the one at the Ek Balam ruins (136km) is one of the most beautiful

-- Do nada except laze in your hammock and gaze at the sea; that’s what Casa de las Olas is all about
+- Do nada except laze in your hammock and gaze at the sea; that’s what Olas Tulum is all about

 Activities on site or nearby include: